The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Discussion

 \subsection{Gate Speed versus Computational Hardness}

 Superconducting platforms can execute two-qubit gates much faster than trapped-ion platforms~\cite{chen2025efficient, schafer2018fast, bruzewicz2019trapped}, but gate speed is not the quantity relevant to the simulatability boundary considered here.
-The relevant distinction is whether the compiled noisy circuit lies in the regime $m(H)<0$, where efficient classical approximation is expected, or in the regime $m(H)>0$, where classical simulation is conjecturally hard.
+The relevant distinction is whether the compiled noisy circuit lies in the regime $m(H)<0$, where efficient classical approximation is expected, or in the regime $m(H)>0$, where this sufficient simulation criterion does not certify efficient classical simulation.

-Our results show that fast execution does not compensate for depth inflation combined with finite noise.
-In the presented experiments, the constrained superconducting platforms remain in the simulatable regime even when routing overhead is absent, and move further into that regime once connectivity-induced compilation overhead is introduced.
-By contrast, the trapped-ion-based FC\_1 maintains positive margin in the tested instances because it combines low effective noise with zero routing overhead.
-The relevant resource for retaining advantage is therefore not raw gate speed but the ability to keep the compiled depth below the critical boundary.
+The crossings in Fig.~\ref{fig:phase_diagrams} show that faster execution does not by itself compensate for routing-induced depth inflation and finite noise.
+Figure~\ref{fig:compilation-overhead-scaling} further indicates that the margins of sparse-connectivity models decrease with system size.
+The relevant resource is therefore the ability to keep compiled depth below the noise-dependent critical scale, not gate speed alone.